wfinsinger/cpt-AR/README.md

 sediment-accumulation rates are probably not negligible.

 --
-The function requires one input file with five columns:
+The function requires one input file with seven columns:

 Column 1: CmI          =   top sample depth, interpolated